How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 Bluehost Hosting Homepage (with a Free Domain Name Offer) Screenshot

-To get your hosting plan, head over to Bluehost here, and select the “Get Started” button.
+To get your hosting plan, go to Bluehost and select the “Get Started” button.

 From there, select the hosting plan that works best for you.
-Bluehost offers four plans, but each plan provides a free domain name for the first year.
+Bluehost offers four plans, each of which includes a free domain name for the first year.

 2. Input Your (Free) Domain Name